Buzzlogix/Buzzlogix-NLP-API-iOS-SDK/README.md

 The generated code reads configuration values from the App-Info.plist file.
 The App-Info.plist dictionary must contain the following configuration entries.

-	Apikey		Supply your API Key.
+	XMashapeKey		Supply your API Key.

 How to build and use via CocoaPods:
 =============